johaGL/DIMet/README.md

 There are advanced options (Optional arguments)  :

-  - Before reduction and gmean, the way to replace zeros is by default using the min value of entire table.
+  - Before reduction and gmean, the way to replace zeros is by default using the min value of the entire table.
   There is a separate option for each type of measure, see `python -m DIMet.src.differential_analysis --help`

   - exclude one or more type(s) of measure from the analysis (`--no-isotopologues` will exclude isotopologues).